Eastern Subterranean Termites

 Signs of Infestation

-Before purchasing a home a termite inspection is often required by lenders.
-After home purchase, it’s a good idea to continue annual inspections and precautionary measures for termite control.
+Before purchasing a home, a termite inspection is often required by lenders.
+After home purchase, it’s a good idea to continue annual inspections while taking precautionary measures for termite control.
 Signs of an infestation include:

 The presence of mud tubes.

-Wood material in the home that appears to be soft, easily penetrated, rippled, peeling or bubbled.
+Wood material in the home appears to be soft, easily penetrated, rippled, peeling, or bubbled.

-If you see any of these signs, you should contact Betts Pest Control right away.
+If you notice any of these signs, contact Betts Pest Control for treatment right away.